 Every child is different.
 So while it may be tempting to compare to your child’s development to another kid, it’s best to avoid that.
 This gives your child an opportunity to come into his own.

-However, if you notice significant difference such as not being able to follow any instructions, difficulty in answering questions or talking you might want to head to a doctor.
+However, if you notice significant differences such as not being able to follow any instructions, difficulty in answering questions or talking, you might want to head to a doctor.

 These problems could be due to speech disorders or developmental disabilities such as autism spectrum disorders(ASDs) or cerebral palsy.

 By the age of 26 months, your child is twice his birth-height.
 As a result of this growth, his chest circumference will be slightly broader than his head circumference now.
 But there is a lot more happening so here’s what you can expect.

 - He should weigh around four times his birth-weight, anywhere between 11 kilos and 13 kilos.